-The NC had assessed the independence status of Mr Quah taking into consideration the following factors:
+The NC had assessed the independence status of Messrs Quah Ban Huat, Nicholas Peter Ballas and Ng Chee Keong, individually, taking into consideration the following factors:

-- (i) his ability to continue exercising independent judgement in the best interests of the Company; - (ii) the attendance and active participation in the proceedings and decision making process of the Board and Board Committees meetings; and - (iii) the level of commitment, equity and integrity in discharging his responsibilities as an Independent Director of the Company.
+- (i) their ability to continue exercising independent judgement in the best interests of the Company; - (ii) the attendance and active participation in the proceedings and decision-making process of the Board and Board Committees meetings; and - (iii) the level of commitment, equity and integrity in discharging their responsibilities as an Independent Director of the Company.

-Having considered the feedback and assessment made by each Director, the Board concurred with the NC's view that Mr Quah have demonstrated strong independence in character and judgment over the years in discharging his duties and responsibilities as an Independent and Non-Executive Director of the Company.
-There were no circumstances which would likely affect or appear to affect his independent judgment and he has acted in the best interests of the Group and the non-controlling shareholders.
-Mr Quah' contributions in Board deliberations, due to his length of service, in-depth knowledge of the Group's businesses and board representation on other companies are considered valuable by the Board.
+Having considered the feedback and assessment made by each Director, the Board concurred with the NC's view that Mr Quah, Mr Ballas and Mr Ng have demonstrated strong independence in character and judgment over the years in discharging their duties and responsibilities as an Independent and Non-Executive Director of the Company.
+There were no circumstances which would likely affect or appear to affect their independent judgment and they have acted in the best interests of the Group and the non-controlling shareholders.
+Their respective contributions in Board deliberations, due to their length of service, in-depth knowledge of the Group's businesses and board representation on other companies are considered valuable by the Board.
 While recognising the benefits of the experience and stability brought by long-standing Directors, the NC is cognizant of the importance of Board renewal and refreshment and the Board remains committed to the progressive renewal of board membership.
-Additionally, Mr Quah has fulfilled the definition of independent directors of the Listing Manual of the SGX-ST and 2018 Code.
-More importantly, the Board trusts that Mr Quah is able to continue to discharge his duties independently with integrity and competency.